cstamas/rrf-demo/README.md

   -Daether.remoteRepositoryFilter.prefix=true  -Daether.remoteRepositoryFilter.groupId=true
 ```

-The build total time went down to 13.858 s as reported by Maven, and all the things came
+The **build time went down to 43.049 s** as reported by Maven, and all the things came
 from their proper and expected origin.
 This was RRF in action.

 ## What is happening? (part 2)